kosperera/kosperera.github.io/src/pages/talks.md

 ---
 layout: ../layouts/Default.astro
 title: '@KosPerera Talks'
-description: Archive of my talks, presentations, and workshops.
+description: Curated list of my talks, presentations, and workshops.
 ---

+## Wait for it!